 Now that you have your Restricted Licence, you can start preparing for the final stage of the process – getting your Full Licence.
 The key to this is to practise, practise, practise!
 Get the ball rolling by checking out our tips to get ready for your test.

 There are limitations for drivers on their Restricted Licence.
-While practicing, you must:
+While practising, you must:

 You can complete the booking process: